Glomus Tumor

 What are Glomus Tumors?

 A Glomus Tumor is a rare, usually benign, soft tissue neoplasm.
 The glomus apparatus (or glomus body) is a part of the dermal layer of the skin and is thought to aid in temperature regulation.
 When exposed to cold temperatures, the glomus body moves blood away from the skin’s surface to reduce heat loss.
-While they are located all over the body, glomus apparati are found in higher concentrations in the fingers and toes.
+While they are located all over the body, glomus apparatus are found in higher concentrations in the fingers and toes.
 Abnormal growth of a glomus body results in Glomus Tumors.

-What causes Glomus Tumors?
+What Causes Glomus Tumors?

 The etiology of Glomus Tumors is unknown; however, they are thought to have a hereditary link.

-What are the symptoms of Glomus Tumors?
+What Are the Symptoms of Glomus Tumors?

-How are Glomus Tumors diagnosed?
+How Are Glomus Tumors Diagnosed?

 Glomus Tumor Xray

-How are Glomus Tumors treated?
+How Are Glomus Tumors Treated?

 Glomus Tumor Finger